 What are "faith practices"?
 They are God-shaped activities that help us grow into a spiritually-healthy, genuine way of life.
 As the Danish philosopher/theologian Soren Kierkegaard once said, "Christianity cannot simply be a doctrine to be taught, but a life to be lived."
 "Faith practices" are found throughout Scripture, and are lived out by us in the world.
 For those who want to become a part of the way of life called “Christian,” these faith practices describe the kind of attitudes and actions that make up that life.
 They identify us as a people who walk with God.

 The practice of prayer is the way we most intimately seek a living, breathing relationship with God.
 Prayer can be private or public, ritualized or conversational, silent or out loud, spoken or sung, simple or profound.
 Through prayer, God’s will is discerned and greater clarity is gained for our journey.
 Through prayer, God’s creative, redeeming, and healing power is directed.
 Jesus modeled the power and importance of embracing a prayerful posture toward all our moments of daily life.
 Throughout the Gospels, we read how Jesus “went up to a mountain to pray” or “knelt down and prayed” or “continued all night in prayer.”
 As Jesus prayed, he gained a clearer sense of who he was (his identity) and what he was to do (his mission).
 Whatever the opportunity or challenge, Jesus held it before the Father in prayer.
-This practice of prayer, both frequent and regular, both public and private, is key to our lives as followers of Jesus Christ, Our Lord.
+This practice of prayer, both frequent and regular, both public and private, is key to our lives as followers of Jesus.

 Worship is the practice of “stepping away” from the pattern and press of ordinary life to intentionally approach and love God.
 In doing so, a person of God gains a deeper understanding and experience of the majesty, mercy and mystery of God.
 In worship, we praise God for being God, we glorify God for being our God.
 And while it is true that we can “step away” at any point in our day to honor God in a whole variety of ways, we also know that our own participation in corporate worship within the context of a congregation is vital to our own well-being as a people of God.
 Regularly gathering together with other Christ-followers to receive both Word and Sacrament is central to the life of a faith-practicing Christian.